 By Sonya Pease, MD, Chief Medical Officer, Anesthesiology

 What do military veterans and healthcare workers have in common?
 Unfortunately, the answer is combat fatigue, post-mission depression, compassion fatigue, PTSD and other mental health stress disorders like litigation stress syndrome and second victim syndrome.
-Both occupations can have extremely stressful work environments and both occupations can have life or death consequences because of our work.
+Both occupations can have extremely stressful work environments and both occupations can have life or death consequences because of overwhelming stress at our work.

 I was at a charity event a few months back for our community food bank when I overheard a conversation some friends were having.
 One friend asked, “What is the most gut-wrenching thing you’ve ever seen?” and the other proceeded to tell him all about a tragic event they had witnessed years ago.
-I took pause because when I think about that question, it doesn’t just bring up the events that happened in the distant past, it brings up unspeakable events over the last 30 years of my clinical career including an incredibly tragic and senseless event last week.
+I took a pause because when I think about that question, it doesn’t just bring up the events that happened in the distant past, it brings up unspeakable events over the last 30 years of my clinical career including an incredibly tragic and senseless event last week.
 I don’t know any nurse, physician or advanced practice clinician (APC) who does not have at least one gut-wrenching event they have had to survive.

-As healthcare professionals, we are held to an impossible standard of perfection such that any emotional pain we experience is somehow supposed to be processed out by our thick skins and level heads.
+As healthcare professionals, we are held to an impossible standard of perfection such that any emotional pain or stress we experience is somehow supposed to be processed out by our thick skins and level heads.
 But it takes more than just thick skin and level heads.
 With clinician burnout and healthcare suicides on the rise, I believe we have to treat this with the same awareness campaigns and prevention tactics that have been developed for our military veterans since this crisis is just as real and just as impactful to our communities and to the patients we serve as to the nation our military veterans have served.

 I have spent the last few months asking dozens of our colleagues across the country a simple question: “Think about the last gut-wrenching event you have been involved in, and tell me how you survived it emotionally and professionally?”
-As I deal with most of our risk management events and work with our legal team and clinical operations team when an adverse event occurs, I purposefully targeted clinicians I knew where having to deal with something big and hairy and awful, and below is what I heard.
+As I deal with most of our risk management events and work with our legal team and clinical operations team when an adverse event occurs, I purposefully targeted clinicians I knew where having to deal with major stress, something big and hairy and awful, and below is what I heard.
 Please note: names and events have been altered to preserve anonymity.

 Ben has been named in a lawsuit involving a young patient death.
 His care was spot on but delays in care beyond his control have now become pivotal to the case, and he is being held co-responsible for the delays leading to this death.
 Ben said the stress has been enormous–it has made him question his clinical acumen, made him angry and unreasonable at home and made him want to walk away from his job at least a dozen times.
 What brought him back to being able to love his work, family and himself again was getting involved in his kids’ lives.
 As he puts it: “I wanted to not be a loser dad on top of everything else.
 I helped my daughter sell the most cookies in her Girl Scout troop, helped my son build an award-winning electrical circuit board for school and forced myself to laugh at what they laughed at.
 I even started watching their Netflix favorites as a way to escape the negative thoughts that kept me awake at night.”
 He said he has learned to “shape shift” from physician to father and husband by focusing on putting smiles on their faces.